MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/fail-connect-azure-information-protection-powershell.md

 ---
-title: Fail to connect to the Microsoft Azure Information Protection by using Windows PowerShell with error (The attempt to connect to the Windows Azure AD Rights Management
+title: Fail to connect to Microsoft Azure Information Protection using Windows PowerShell
-description: Describes an issue in which you can't connect to the Azure Information Protection by using Windows PowerShell in Office 365.
-Provides a resolution. ms.date: 10/24/2023 ms.reviewer: willfid, v-weizhu ms.service: active-directory ms.subservice: enterprise-users
+description: Describes an issue in which you can't connect to the Azure Information Protection service by using Windows PowerShell in Office 365.
+Provides a resolution. ms.date: 10/25/2023 ms.reviewer: willfid, v-weizhu ms.service: active-directory ms.subservice: enterprise-users